Bo Gritz: Religious and militia affiliations

-In 1984, Gritz and his wife Claudia joined the Church of Jesus Christ of Latter-day Saints (LDS Church, aka the Mormons).
-In response to some of Gritz's extremist political statements, his stake president declined to renew Gritz's temple recommend until Gritz provided proof of federal income tax payment in line with LDS principles of paying one's financial obligations.
+In 1984, Gritz and his wife Claudia joined The Church of Jesus Christ of Latter-day Saints (LDS Church, a.k.a. the Mormons).
+In response to some of Gritz's extreme political statements, his stake president declined to renew Gritz's temple recommend until Gritz provided proof of federal income tax payment in line with LDS principles of paying one's financial obligations.
 Consequently, Gritz resigned from the LDS Church.
 In 1999, Gritz and his fourth wife Judy Kirsch became associated with the Church of Israel, a group with origins in the Latter Day Saint movement that later became involved with the Christian Identity movement.
-Gritz himself, too, became an adherent of what the SPLC described as a "relatively mild version" of Christian Identity; he has since distanced himself from the movement.
+Gritz also became an adherent of what the Southern Poverty Law Center described as a "relatively mild version" of Christian Identity; he since distanced himself from the movement.

 In 1994, Gritz and several partners, including former politician Jerry Gillespie, established a 200-acre survivalist community and paramilitary training center in Kamiah, Idaho, called Almost Heaven.
 Gritz left Almost Heaven in late 1998 shortly after attempting suicide by gunshot.
-Almost Heaven was already falling apart before his departure, due, in part, to conflicts with local authorities and residents as well as internal power struggles; the community was near defunct by 2003.
+Almost Heaven was already falling apart before his departure, due, in part, to conflicts with local authorities and residents, as well as internal power struggles; the community was near-defunct by 2003.
 Influenced by the Church of Israel's ideology, Gritz then relocated to Nevada and rebranded his Center for Action as the Fellowship of Eternal Warriors, a group of "warrior-priests" opposing what Gritz defined as the forces of evil.